Sarah Alice Coleman

 Bio coming soon!

-Nancy is the HSPRS Caseworker and provides case management and home study services to unaccompanied children and their sponsors upon their release from federal care.
-She completed her Bachelor’s in Social Work at James Madison University in May of 2022 and completed her field practicum with Healthy Families of the Blue Ridge.
+Nancy has been with CWS since October 2022 and provides case management and home study services to unaccompanied children and their sponsors upon their release from federal care.
+She completed her bachelor’s in social work at James Madison University in May of 2022 and completed her field practicum with Healthy Families of the Blue Ridge.
 Nancy acted as the Interim Executive Director for the Fairfield Center in the summer of 2022.
 Nancy is a certified Juvenile & Domestic Relations Spanish-English mediator.
 She has been on the planning committee of the International Women’s Day March and the Harrisonburg International Festival representing the Spanish-speaking community.
 Nancy is passionate about community advocacy and interned with NewBridges Immigrant Resource Center early in her career to help people find beneficial local resources.
 Nancy loves to spend time with her family on her days off.
 Nancy loves to watch movies with her oldest daughter and dance to Latin music with her youngest two.
 She speaks Spanish.

-Natalia supports the case management team and works directly with Ukrainian Humanitarian Parolees.
+Natalia helps local refugees navigate the healthcare system.
 She is a Harrisonburg local and graduated from James Madison University with a BA in International Relations.
 In her free time, she loves to paint and draw.
 Natalia is fluent in Ukrainian.

 Aemal helps new arrivals and long term clients find jobs and reach their career goals.
 His aim is to find the talents and guide them to the right path.
 He believes that every individual who comes to the U.S. has valuable talents and new ideas which can strengthen the community.
 He is fluent in English, Farsi, Russian, Urdu (Indian dialect) and basic Arabic and Spanish languages.
 He loves to learn about cultures and languages.